BRAND NEW: Our Impact Report for 2024-2025 is out now! See what we’ve been working on over the previous year.

 Place Universal Offer

-This year Sport England will launch the Place Universal Offer across England, ensuring everyone has the opportunity to be physically active.
+This year Sport England will launch the Place Universal Offer across England.
+This aims to ensure everyone has the opportunity to be physically active.

 While certain areas have been prioritised for greater support and investment based on need, this initiative aims to extend support universally.